BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 ## Standard Operating Procedures
 ### How to sell tickets
-1. Agents must use the Sales Agent application to sell tickets
+1. Agents must log on to the Sales Agent application located at https://agent.bll.bt to sell tickets
 2. Tickets must not be pre-printed
 3. Tickets must be sold through the platform at the time of player purchase
 4. Agents can accept any form of payment available to them
-5. Agents must remit Sales receipts to their respective managers on a timely basis
+5. Agents must remit sales receipts to their respective managers on a timely basis

 Please see related training material.

 ### How to check Tickets on behalf of players
-1. Agents must use the Sales Agent application to check tickets
+1. Agents must log on to the Sales Agent application located at https://agent.bll.bt to check tickets
-2. Agents must ensure that tickets are signed by the player prior to physically handling the ticket
+2. Agents must ensure that tickets are signed by the player prior to physically handling the ticket 2.i.
+If the ticket is not signed, please provide the player with a pen and ask them to sign it.
-3.
+3. Agents must return tickets to players unless paying out the entire respective prize(s) won by the ticket

+Please see related training material.
 ### How to Pay Prizes

+1. Agents must log on to the Sales Agent application located at https://agent.bll.bt to pay prizes
+2. All prizes must be in the entirety.
+No partial prizes can be paid.
+3. Agents must follow the system prompts when paying out prizes
+4. Agents may be required to register a players personal details in the course of paying prizes
+5. Agents may be required to verify the players age by accepting, reviewing and taking pictures of Identification Documentents during the course of paying prizes

 ### How to safely manage, store and remit your Sales Receipts
 ### Requesting & Remitting Withdrawal Float
 ### Master Agent Remittance Procedures